obervinov/pyinstabot-downloader/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/instaloader?style=for-the-badge)

 ## <img src="https://github.com/obervinov/_templates/blob/main/icons/book.png" width="25" title="about"> About this project
-This project is a telegram bot that allows you to backup content from your Instagram profile to the Dropbox, Mega.io clouds or to the local filesystem.
+This project is a telegram bot that allows you to backup content from your Instagram profile to the Dropbox cloud or to the local filesystem.

 Main functions:
 - download the content of all posts from the profile
 - download the content of one post by target link
-- save the download content to the mega.io, dropbox or to the local of filesystem
+- save the download content to the dropbox or to the local of filesystem

 The vault is used for:
-- storage of sensitive configuration parameters
+- storing confidential project configuration parameters
-- storage the history of already uploaded post ids
+- storing the history of already uploaded shortcodes of posts
-- storage the users authorization events
+- storing information about user authorization events

 <p align="center">
   <img src="doc/bot-preview.gif" width="1000" title="bot-preview">